AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 # IV - SOLPOD
 > *Hibernating for decades, they only stay awake for short periods.
 They dedicate their lives to the scientific study of slow, cosmic phenomena.*

+> Since the invention of cryostasis technology and the creation of [[ADDICTIVE SUBSTANCES|pentamycetic milk]], there have always been those who sleep.

 **LONG-LIVED**
 You have an old and useful contact in every port.